BroccoliLabz/broccolilabz/README.md

 ## Installation

-Follow readme files in repositories.
+Check out [Our Page](https://labz.broccolirecords.com/install) and readme files in repositories.

 ## Optimized for Firebase deployment